cenidetiot/ngsi-js-library/doc/ngsi/docs/SchemaAnalizer.md

 		errors.map(console.log)
 	}
 ```
-To use Schemas from a remote repository is necesary download it, is because you need use ocb-sender, and in this case the method ngsi.verifyModel() becomes to a promise.
+To verify a data model with a remote schema, is necessary specify the ocb-sender object as parameter of the verifyModel() function; in this case the method verifyModel() becomes to a promise.
 ```javascript
 	var ngsi = require('ngsi-parser');
 	var ocb = require('ocb-sender');